Reproductive Medicine Program

 Patients can receive all nonsurgical treatments, as well as in vitro fertilization (IVF), within our self-contained unit in the Yawkey Building for Outpatient Care.
 We also perform some procedures (e.g. polypectomies) in the office with local anesthesia rather than the operating room.

-Leaders in Minimally Invasive SurgeryWorking closely with the Mass General Center for the Integration of Medicine and Innovative Technology in the Operating Room of the Future, we employ advanced minimally invasive techniques when possible to enhance the patient experience.
+Leaders in Minimally Invasive SurgeryWorking closely with the Massachusetts General Hospital Center for the Integration of Medicine and Innovative Technology in the Operating Room of the Future, we employ advanced minimally invasive techniques when possible to enhance the patient experience.
 Common examples include:

 - Laparoscopy for endometriosis or pelvic adhesions (scar tissue)